chronicle95/SimpleBasic/README.md

 Ok
 ```

-Here is how you would calculate first 10 fibonacchi numbers:
+Here is how you would calculate and print first 10 fibonacchi numbers:
 ```
+10 ' Program: Fibonacci sequence
-10 LET A = 1
+20 LET A = 1
-20 LET B = 1
+30 LET B = 1
-30 LET COUNT = 0
+40 LET COUNT = 0
+50 ' Semicolon at the end will omit the line feed
-40 PRINT A
+60 PRINT A;
-50 LET C = A + B
+70 LET C = A + B
-60 LET A = B
+80 LET A = B
-70 LET B = C
+90 LET B = C
-80 LET COUNT = COUNT + 1
+100 LET COUNT = COUNT + 1
-90 IF COUNT < 10 THEN GOTO 40
+110 IF COUNT < 10 THEN GOTO 40
+120 ' Print EOL so that prompt comes at the next line 130 PRINT ""
-100 END
+140 END
 ```

 ### Internals